hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 To create a new organization, provide a unique name and a primary contact email address.
 Organization names can include numbers, letters, underscores (`_`), and hyphens (`-`).

-Once you have created an organization, you can invite other [users][] from your organization settings.
+Once you have created an organization, you can invite other users from your organization settings.
+[See below for more details.](#users)

 -> **Note:** On the SaaS version of Terraform Cloud, any user can create a new organization.
 On Terraform Enterprise, the administrators can restrict this ability, so that only site admins can create organizations.
 See [Administration: General Settings](/docs/enterprise/admin/general.html#organization-creation) for more details.